Cynicism, in the right doses, is good.

 Individual defection can improve the individual’s life at the detriment of the collectivity.

 Should you be a Machiavellian?

 Let’s review one research.

-The only research I saw linking a Machiavellian strategy to life satisfaction showed that those who adopted an approach of deception/manipulation for career promotions, had significantly lower life satisfaction (Kyl-Heku & Buss, 1996).
+One research linking Machiavellianism to life satisfaction showed that those who adopted an approach of deception/manipulation for career promotions, had significantly lower life satisfaction (Kyl-Heku & Buss, 1996).

 But that’s only one research, so I wouldn’t say it’s really conclusive.

 The other issue with a Machiavellian approach to social exchanges is that it often shows.

 And when it shows, in the best case, Machiavellians come across as shrewd, but a bit shifty.
 And in the worst case, they come across as people you should not be close with.

 Of course, it’s also possible you execute the Machiavellian approach to perfection and only end up maximizing your gains.